-The Trust did not have significant net exposure to currency risk at the reporting date.
+The Trust did not have any significant exposure to currency risk (net of foreign currency exposure arising from derivatives) at the reporting date.

 (a) Market risk (continued)

 (ii) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Trust is exposed to cash flow interest rate risk on financial instruments with floating interest rates.
 Financial instruments with fixed interest rates expose the Trust to fair value interest rate risk.